buurmannetje/webzijde/content/posts/2023-goals.md

 - health
 ---

-My goals for 2023.
-I will keep the list updated as the year progresses.

 - Go camping at least once
 - Visit my brother and his family in Dubai
 - Save money